Itera/ada-django-kurs/__tasks__/optional/task5_comments/README.md

 from .models import Recipe, Comment
 ```

-Next, we need to fix our static templates.
-Open `comment.html`, copy this HTML structure and paste it into your file:
+The next step is to create a template (page) for registering comments.
+Add a new file in `templates/cookbook/` with the name `comment.html`.
+Copy this HTML structure and paste it into your file:

 ```html
 {% load static %}